uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/data-structures-for-searching-unit-plan/lessons/create-your-own-hash-table-ct-links.md

 # Generalising and patterns

-As described above in Algorithmic thinking, the algorithm for building a hash table is very similar to the one used for searching it.
+As described above in algorithmic thinking, the algorithm for building a hash table is very similar to the one used for searching it.

 #### What to look for: